 b) the SAB knows or suspects that the adult has experienced serious abuse or neglect.

-If you would like to submit a referral for consideration by the Safeguarding Adults Review Core Group please use this referral form.
+If you would like to submit a referral for consideration by the Safeguarding Adults Review Core Group please download and complete the SAR referral form.